blakegearin/css-filter-to-svg-filter/README.md

 #### Why are `blur` and `drop-shadow` different?

 These don't have first-class support because the SVG filter function templates require several inputs which cannot easily be parsed from a CSS filter.
-By default blur and drop shadows will be ignored.

-However, you can still generate SVG filter functions for these by manually passing the inputs as an object to the [constructor](#constructor).
+By default `blur` and `drop-shadow` will be ignored from CSS filters.
+However, they can be added to an SVG filter by manually passing the inputs as parameters to the [constructor](#constructor).

 ```javascript
 const cssFilter = 'filter: invert(50%);';